 - The piece should show good use of diction and articulation *

-- Varied and complex rhythms should be demonstrated
+- Variety/complexity of rhythms should be demonstrated

 - The piece should cover a range of at least a 11th

-- The piece should include advanced phrasing
+- The piece should include developed and personal phrasing

 - Candidates will need to bring the sheet music and a backing track (without the examined vocal part) to the exam for all Free Choice Pieces, including pieces chosen from the wider repertoire